-Water heaters in residential garages must be installed and located, or protected, to avoid physical damage.
+Water heaters in residential garages must be installed so that all burner(s) and burner ignition device(s) are located not less than 18 in (46 cm) above the floor and must be located or protected to avoid physical damage.

 For other installations refer to local codes.
-In the absence of local codes, the water heater must be installed in compliance with the National Fuel Gas Code, (ANSI Z223.1- Latest Edition), or in Canada CAN/CGA B149.1 Natural Gas Installation Code (Latest Edition) or CAN/CGA B149.2 Propane Installation Code (Latest Edition).
+In the absence of local codes, the water heater must be installed in compliance with the National Fuel Gas Code, ANSI Z223.1 - (Latest Edition) and/or in Canada, CAN/CGA B149 Installation Codes (Latest Editions).

 The location of this water heater is of the utmost importance.
 Before installing this water heater, read the installation section of these instructions.
 After reading these installation and operating instructions, select a location for the water heater where the floor is level and is easily accessible to gas and water supply lines.
-DO NOT locate the water heater where water lines could be subjected to freezing temperatures.
+Do NOT locate the water heater where water lines could be subjected to freezing temperatures.
 Make sure the cold water pipes are not located directly above the gas control so that condensate during humid weather does not drip on the controls.